kodermax/react-toolbox/README.md

 Note that to comply with the typings requirement, a triple-slash reference to `react.d.ts` is *NOT included*.
 You will need to reference [react.d.ts](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/react/react.d.ts) somewhere in your project.

-## License
-This project is licensed under the terms of the [MIT license](https://github.com/react-toolbox/react-toolbox/blob/master/LICENSE).